Anshubabhure/bynry-backend-intern-case-study/README.md

 ### Assumptions
 - SKU is globally unique
-- Inventory is tracked per warehouse
-- Products are company-specific
 - Price precision is critical
+- Inventory changes must be auditable

 ---